 - visitation schedules

-If both parties agree to the modification, the agreement can be attached to the petition, potentially allowing the court to approve the change without a court appearance.
+If both parties agree to the modification, they can attach the agreement to the petition, and the court may approve the change without requiring an appearance.

 When Can You Request a Modification?

-A ‘material and substantial change’ in conditions since the decree was issued typically warrants a modification of a divorce decree.
+A ‘material and substantial change’ in circumstances since the decree was issued typically warrants modifying a divorce decree.
 A significant change in financial circumstances, relocation affecting custodial arrangements, or changes in a child’s needs are common reasons for seeking a modification.

 If both ex-spouses mutually agree on the proposed modifications, the legal process can be simplified, potentially avoiding a court hearing.